dimana1507/todo-list/README.md

-# todo-list
+# task-manager
-todo list, native JavaScript
+Task manager, native JavaScript and animations with jQuery.